 $$$$$ | MAP | WEBSITE | INSTAGRAM

 Partage is where you go when you want the kind of tasting menu that’s not about flash and circumstance.
 The room is quiet, the service exacting, and the nine-course chef’s table—with wine pairings and direct views of the kitchen—is one of the best dining experiences in town.
 There’s no telling what chef Yuri Szarzewski will dream up the night you go.
 But expect king crab jelly with caviar, foie gras under a cloud of spun sugar, and plating that makes you slow down and take it all in.
-If Michelin returns to Vegas, this will undoubtedly have a star.
+Begin, or perhaps end, the night at Le Club, the restaurant’s glamorous-but-not-overdone connected champagne room.

 Peter Luger Steak House